gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 		Token() (json.Token, error)
 	}

-	// What part of input JSON we're in the middle of - object, array.
+	// What part of input JSON we're in the middle of:
+	// '{' is object, '[' is array.
 Zero value means neither. parseState json.Delim

 	// Value where to unmarshal.